 The Moto Z Play takes several cues from the flat design of its Moto Z counterparts, only it's noticeably thicker in the hand.
-It measures 156.4 x 76.4 x 6.99mm and is 165g.
+It measures 156.4 x 76.4 x 6.99mm and weighs 165g.

 The good news is that its extra girth gives you the ability to listen to music and charge at the same time.
 It sounds crazy to list this as a pro, but missing headphone jacks are a common thing now.

 The iPhone 7 and iPhone 7 Plus famously don't include a 3.5mm headphone jack, and neither do the Z and Z Force.
-Motorola's instead sending audio over their USB-C ports, which requires an (included, but easy to lose) 3.5mm jack adapter.
+Motorola's instead sending audio over their USB-C ports on those phones, which requires an (included, but easy to lose) 3.5mm jack adapter.

 The other good news is that the Z Play has just about every other design feature we liked about the initial Moto Z line, including the small but incredibly convenient front fingerprint sensor.